Vladimir612/bubble-sort-visualizer/README.md

 <p>History list will be filled each time when array state has changed, if we are comparing elements or if we exchange them</p>

-<p>That list will also has first state of array and that's initial state.
-The last element of list will be sorted array.
-So status of array in history list can be: INITIAL, COMPARED, EXCHANGED or SORTED.
-Items in list will also have information how many elements in array are currently on their final positions. </p>
+<p>That list will also have first state of array and that's initial state.
+The last element of the list will be sorted array.
+So status of an array in history list can be: INITIAL, COMPARED, EXCHANGED or SORTED.
+Items in list will also have information about how many elements in an array are currently on their final position.</p>

 <p>So item in history list for example can be: </p>